What to expect at your first appointment

 Dr Williams will agree your child’s treatment as necessary and will liaise with other clinical professionals.
 These include:

 - Clinical psychologist

 - Family Therapist

 Dr Williams will review your child’s treatment on a regular basis as clinically indicated.

 Private medical insurance

-Dr Williams is recognised by all major private medical insurers, such as Aviva, AXA PPP, BUPA, Cigna and WPA.
+Dr Williams is recognised by all major private medical insurers, such as Aviva, BUPA, Cigna and WPA.
 It is advised that you contact your insurer to check that adequate cover is available; an authorisation code will be required along with your membership details.

 Patients who wish to pay for their child’s treatment themselves will be asked to make payment by bank transfer.
 Details of Dr Williams’ fees are available on request; please contact her Practice Manager.

 How to Book

 A GP referral is required when booking an appointment to see Dr Williams whether insured or self funding.